yuchen-osdu/crs-conversion/docs/v3/tutorial/CRS_Convert_Service_howto.md

   based and not in a relation database).

-# 7. QC and Convert Bin Grid
+# 7. QC and convert Bin Grid

+## 7.1 Context

-## Checking and converting a Bin Grid
+A Bin Grid describe the
+“real world” (Easting, Northing) of bin grid centers at (inline, crossline) local coordinates.

 - **The math and background are defined in See docx and xlsx in folder with file (to upload to OSDU tutorial), possible pptx.**